rustformers/llm/crates/ggml/README.md

 ### Weights

 The final, and largest, component of a GGML file is the weights of the LLM that the file represents.
+Abstractly, a large language model is a function that is used to model language - just like a function that is used to model _images_ can be improved by increasing the number of colors with which images can be rendered, large language models can be improved by increasing the number of _weights_ in the model.
 The total number of a weights in a model are referred to as the "size" of that model.
 For example, the [StableLM](https://github.com/Stability-AI/StableLM) implementation of the [GPT-NeoX](https://github.com/EleutherAI/gpt-neox) language model architecture is available in a number of sizes, like 3B and 7B, which stands for 3-billion